Centre for Climate Change Action and Education

 - To create a research and knowledge exchange environment that supports personal and collective change to mitigate the impacts of climate change and adapt to reduce its risks

-The centre does this by acting as both a motor and a clearing house for research and knowledge exchange related to climate change impacts across disciplines, stimulating conversations to set the agenda and drive change, and by developing projects to embed the Centre within the University's programmes and culture.
+The centre is addressing these aims and objectives by acting as both a motor and a clearing house for research and knowledge exchange related to climate change impacts across disciplines, stimulating conversations to set the agenda and drive change, and by developing projects to embed the Centre within the University's programmes and culture.

 Contact the Centre